 The other man took the clipboard from Wilson and began to call out the names of the passengers in alphabetical order.

-As he started on the B's, Candida and her family made sure to listen carefully until they heard him say: "Benson, Jack; Benson, Lydia; Benson, Candida and Benson, Ryan - Module 55."
+As he started on the families whose surnames began with a B, Candida and her family made sure to listen carefully until they heard him say: "Benson, Jack; Benson, Lydia; Benson, Candida and Benson, Ryan.
+Module 55."
 Hearing this, Jack Benson picked up his bags and beckoned to his wife and children.

-"That's us - let's go," he said as he led them down the aisle and out through the door at the front of the Aquaboat.
+"That's us," he said as he led them down the aisle and out through the door at the front of the Aquaboat.
 As she stepped down, Candida clutched her Poke Balls and gazed round at her surroundings, mentally absorbing her first sight of the interior of Aquarius.
 The area they were in at present appeared to serve as the main entrance to the whole complex, consisting of plain creamy-white walls with corridors leading off into the heart of the undersea city.
-A digital clock directly overhead showed that the time was 1430 on May 19 2031.
+A digital clock directly overhead showed that the time was 14:30.

-"I hope you'll keep it tidier than your room at home," Candida remarked as she peered in with her Togetic perched on her shoulder.
-Then, she quickly withdrew and made her way to her own room; like most teenage girls, she had little time to sit talking to her younger brother, besides which she still had a lot of unpacking to do herself.
-There were CDs to be sorted and posters to be pinned up . . .
+"I hope you'll keep it tidier than your room at home," Candida told him as she peered in with her Togetic perched on her shoulder.
+Then, she quickly withdrew and made her way to her own room; like most teenaged girls, she had little time to sit talking to her younger brother, besides which she still had a lot of unpacking to do herself.
+There were CDs to be sorted and posters to be pinned up.